Wireless DC Electric Linear Actuator Switch 1-CH 40A Receiver (Model: 0020511)

 Working Range:

-With a transmitter (such as CV-4-2) to form a complete set, the maximum working distance can reach 500 meters in an open ground.
+With a transmitter (such as CP-3) to form a complete set, the maximum working distance can reach 500 meters in an open ground.

 The maximum working distance is a theoretical data, it shall be operated in an open ground, no barriers, no any interference.
 But in the practice, it will be hindered by trees, walls or other constructions, and will be interfered by other wireless signals.
 Therefore, the actual distance may not reach this maximum working distance.

-If you want to have a further working range, you can install an external antenna to the receiver, and you also can use a high power transmitter, such as CB-3-2 transmitter.
+If you want to have a further working range, you also can use a high power transmitter, such as CB-3-2 transmitter.

 Usage:

-1) Setting Interlocking mode: Turn the mode switch in the receiver to "L".
+1) Setting Interlocking mode: Turn the mode switch in the receiver to location L.

 The operation by the transmitter, such as CP-3:

-Press button ▼ on the transmitter: The linear actuator retracts inward.
+Press the button ▼ on the transmitter: Linear actuator inward retracts.

-Press button ■ on the transmitter: The linear actuator stops retracting inward.
+Press the button ■ on the transmitter: Linear actuator stops.

-2) Setting Momentary mode: Turn the mode switch in the receiver to "M".
+2) Setting Momentary mode: Turn the mode switch in the receiver to location M.

 The operation by the transmitter, such as CP-3:

-Press and hold button ▲ on the transmitter: The linear actuator extends outward; Release button ▲: The linear actuator stops extending outward.
+Press and hold the button ▲ on the transmitter: Linear actuator extends outward.

-Press and hold button ▼ on the transmitter: The linear actuator retracts inward; Release button ▼: The linear actuator stops retracting inward.
+Press and hold the button ▼ on the transmitter: Linear actuator inward retracts.

-The receiver has limit terminals, and you can connect external devices (with normally closed contact), such as sensors, limit switches to limit terminals, then use them to limit the stroke of the linear actuator.
+The receiver has limit control terminals, and you can connect external devices (with normally closed contact), such as sensors, limit switches to limit terminals, then use them to stop the linear actuator.

-For example, you can connect two normally closed limit switches to terminals “COM” and “UP”, and connect another normally closed limit switches to terminals “COM” and “DOWN”.
+For example, you can connect a normally closed limit switch to terminals <COM> and <UP>, and connect another normally closed limit switch to terminals <COM> and <DOWN>.

-When the linear actuator extends outward, if discount two terminals “COM” and “UP”, the linear actuator automatically stop extending outward.
+When linear actuator extends outward, if disconnect two terminals <COM> and <UP>, the linear actuator will stop automatically.

 Wired control terminals: